The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Flagstaff, Arizona Map of Things To Do by JetSettingFools.com

-Top Travel Tips for your Flagstaff, AZ Trip
+Travel Tips for your Flagstaff, AZ Trip

-How To Get To Flagstaff, AZ
+How To Get to Flagstaff

+Flagstaff can be reached by plane, train or car.
 That said, flights are extremely limited to the Flagstaff Pulliam Airport (FLG) – and likely very expensive.

 Another way to get to Flagstaff is by train.
 The Amtrak Southwest Chief line, connects Chicago to Los Angeles and makes a stop in Flagstaff.
-However, train travel is not the most practical or time efficient route to Flagstaff.

 Road Trip to Flagstaff from Phoenix